andaze/hugo-jobs/content/applicationrequirements/_index.en.md

 ---
-title:  "Requirement"
+title:  "Application Guidelines"
 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 6
-author: "admin"
-intro: "Bage is currently applying for seven occupations.
-Other than directors and consultants, we also accept applications from inexperienced people.
-Of course, applications from highly skilled experienced people are also welcome.
-Please see below for detailed recruitment requirements."
+intro: "Andaz is currently looking for people for the following positions.
+If you are looking for a new challenge, want to be exposed to the latest technology, or want to be involved in a new business, we are looking forward to hearing from you."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",